innomedia/omnipay_wirecard/README.txt

-Quick and Dirty Implementation for Omnipay wirecard Supports Wirecard CreditCard, EPS,Giropay and Sofortbanking Function implemented purchase (works live), refund (works with TestCredentials)
+Quick and very dirty implementation for Omnipay wirecard (does not work OTB) Supports Wirecard CreditCard, EPS,Giropay and Sofortbanking Function implemented purchase (works live), refund (works with TestCredentials)